MythicalTrashcan/Ludos/.github/ISSUE_TEMPLATE/request-link-to-unofficial-alternative-link-page-.md

 ---
 name: Request link to unofficial alternative link page.
-about: Request a custom link be added to the alternative link page for other users to use that have a cloned piece of Ludos.
+about: Request a custom link be added to the alternative link page for other users to use that includes a cloned piece of Ludos Assets or Villade only.
 title: Requesting custom alternative link.
 labels: enhancement
 assignees: MythicalTrashcan